jullanggit/rebos/README.md

 > [!TIP]
 If you like this, check out [atem](https://github.com/jullanggit/atem)!

-## File manager
-If you like rebos, you might also be interested in my (@jullanggit) file manager for it: https://github.com/jullanggit/rebos-file-manager

 ## About

 Rebos is a tool that aims at mimicking what NixOS does (repeatability), for any Linux distribution.